Contents

 These early liquors varied in flavor and production methods but laid the foundation for Korea’s rich fermentation tradition and even influenced the development of Japan's own sake brewing techniques.

-By the Goryeo (918–1392) era, sool had become an integral part of daily life and ceremonial occasions across the social spectrum.
+By the Goryeo (918–1392 CE) era, sool had become an integral part of daily life and ceremonial occasions across the social spectrum.

-Traditional taverns, or jumak, served as hubs where the public could enjoy a range of sool alongside food and entertainment.
-Street taverns catered to day laborers, opening early and serving watered-down takju and bean curd; in cities, mokro taverns offered up quick drinks at long wooden tables; at gisaengbangs, courtesans poured expensive liquors for aristocratic patrons; and roadside inns dished out hearty soups and regional liquors to travelers.
+A variety of traditional taverns, or jumak, served as hubs where the people could enjoy sool alongside food and entertainment.
+Street taverns catered to day laborers, opening early and serving watered-down takju and bean curd; at gisaengbangs, courtesans (gisaeng) poured expensive liquors for aristocratic patrons; and roadside inns dished out hearty soups and regional liquors to travelers.

 A traditional Korean painting by Shin Yun Bok shows a woman in a blue dress serving alcohol with a ladel to three men in hats while three other men look on.